Coro Women in Leadership (WIL)

 The Coro Women in Leadership Program brings together a cohort of mid-career women of diverse backgrounds from the private, nonprofit, and government sectors for intensive leadership development seminars and post-fellowship networking.
-Running across four, two-day sessions including an overnight opening retreat, WIL focuses on enhancing leadership abilities, deepening professional networks, building strategic relationships, peer coaching, developing professional narratives, and enhancing participants’ ability to effect positive change at work, at home, and in their communities.
+Running across four, two-day sessions WIL focuses on enhancing leadership abilities, deepening professional networks, building strategic relationships, peer coaching, developing professional narratives, and enhancing participants’ ability to affect positive change at work, at home, and in their communities.

-Women in Leadership meets in March – April and requires a significant time commitment on Friday evenings, weekends and in between sessions.
-The program includes:
+Women in Leadership meets in March – April and requires a significant time commitment on Friday afternoons/evenings, weekends and in between sessions.